HubbleNetwork/sdr-docker/README.md

 **Note:**
 - If you are not on x86 architecture, go to [Libiio releases](https://github.com/analogdevicesinc/libiio/releases/tag/v0.26) and choose the right architecture.
-- Go the [Dockerfile](./Dockerfile) and edit this line to the right arch:
+- Go to the [Dockerfile](./Dockerfile) and edit this line to the right arch:

 ```
 # Download and install libiio